cbor-wg/cddl/draft-ietf-cbor-cddl.md

-The controls .lt, .le, .gt, .ge, .eq, .ne specify a constraint on the left hand side type to be a value less than, less than or equal, equal to, not equal to, greather than, or greater than or equal to a value given as a (single-valued) right hand side type.
+The controls .lt, .le, .gt, .ge, .eq, .ne specify a constraint on the left hand side type to be a value less than, less than or equal, equal to, not equal to, greater than, or greater than or equal to a value given as a (single-valued) right hand side type.
 In the present specification, the first four controls (.lt, .le, .gt, .ge) are defined only for numeric types, as these have a natural